jariarkko/arch-model-t/principlesreduxredux.md

 recipient of the e-mail.

-PRINCIPLE: Information should not be disclosed, stored, or routed in cleartext through parties that do not absolutely need to have that information for the function they perform.
+PRINCIPLE: Information should not be disclosed, stored, or routed in cleartext through services that do not absolutely need to have that information for the function they perform.

 This the "need to know" principle.
 It also relates to the discussion in {{I-D.thomson-tmi}}, in that the valuable functions provided by